 Many of us are accustomed to giving thanks before we eat a meal.
 Did you ever consider the enormous benefit this practice can have on your physical wellbeing?

 As I said in my “Giving Thanks” blog, gratitude is an anecdote for anxiety.
-Anxiety and stress are enormous problems for our health.
-They contribute to a whole host of disorders.
+Anxiety and stress can contribute to an array of health problems.

 When we are anxious or stressed, our body is tense.
 We are in what is called a sympathetic state, or “fight or flight” state.

 Our brain is telling us that there is danger, and we need to be on guard.
 We must be poised for an emergency!

 The adrenals release cortisol, a stress hormone, and in situations of extreme stress they release epinephrine (aka: adrenaline).
 Epinephrine, among other roles, signals the body to increase heart rate and blood sugar levels and direct blood away from the stomach toward the muscles to deal with the so called “emergency.”
 Metabolism slows down, fat gets stored, and we may experience indigestion and bowel problems.

 To properly digest our food, we must be in a parasympathetic state, also known as “rest and digest.”
 This state controls body processes during ordinary situations.
 Basically, it conserves and restores.
 It slows the heart rate and decreases blood pressure and stimulates the digestive tract to do its job.